BeepBoopBit/HLInt/Documentation/main.md

 #### Constructors

 * `AST()`
-    * Empty constructor defined for the AST class.
+    * Opens a file with the filename specified by _filename.

 * `AST(AST const&) = delete`
     * Deletes the copy constructor to prevent the creation of multiple copies of the class.